Doctor of Education with a Major in School Improvement

 Thank you for your interest in the University of West Georgia.
 Admission to the Doctor of School Improvement Degree is competitive; consequently students are urged to submit the strongest possible application materials.
 All applicants, including previous UWG students, must complete all steps of the application process as outlined below.
 Only applications completed by the deadline will be considered.
 The department will begin reviewing applications after the deadline, and will contact those applicants selected for interviews within 6-8 weeks.

-Step 1–Online Application, Official GRE Scores, and International Students
+Step 1–Online Application, GPA, and International Students

 (A) Complete the online application for graduate studies.
 The online application requires a $40.00 non-refundable application fee.